Cloud Platform Quickstart

 No run appears in the dashboard

-Runs appear but sessions are missing data
+Runs appear but sessions are missing network data

-Video capture requires video: 'on' or video: 'retain-on-failure' in your Playwright config.
-Network data requires the reporter's captureNetwork option to be enabled (default: true).
+Video capture requires video: 'on' or video: 'retain-on-failure' in your Playwright config's use block.

 Need more detail?
 See the full configuration reference for all reporter options.